Pre-Riding the Biggie Courses

 The trailhead for this loop is the Ousel Falls Trailhead.
 You’ll ride the Ousel Fall Trail to First Yellow Mule, then turn left onto First Yellow Mule, ride that to the top of Buck Ridge, and then take a right and ride the buck ridge double-track until you arrive at the junction of Second Yellow Mule (turn right) and ride down Second Yellow Mule to complete the loop, and then take the trail back into Ousel Falls Trailhead.
 Your pre-ride is essentially a lollypop.
 This is approximately 18 miles with 3,000 ft of vertical gain.
 We recommend riding this early in the day, as we tend to get storms with electricity later in the afternoons on a regular basis.
 Bear spray or loud talking is also recommended.

-Remember: Ride UP Second, DOWN First
+Remember: Ride UP First, DOWN Second

 Helpful GPS Map Links: